Pi Foundation Display - 7" Touchscreen Display for Raspberry Pi

 - 4 x jumper wires (used to connect the power from the Adapter Board and the GPIO pins on the Pi so the 2Amp power is shared across both units)

 Note: Raspberry Pi and power supply are NOT included!
-Compatible with Raspberry Pi 3, Raspberry Pi 2, Model B+, and Model A+.
-The display will technically work with the Model A and Model B boards (connecting it to the DSI port on the Pi board), however the mounting holes on the back of the display will only line up with the newer board designs (A+, B+, Pi 2, and Pi 3).
+Compatible with Raspberry Pi 3 Model B+, Raspberry Pi 3 Model B, Raspberry Pi 2, Model B+, and Model A+.
+The display will technically work with the Model A and Model B boards (connecting it to the DSI port on the Pi board), however, the mounting holes on the back of the display will only line up with the newer board designs (A+, B+, Pi 2, and Pi 3).